Return to Work After a Mental Health Leave: What a Psychological Assessment Involves

 Insurance companies may request these assessments when someone has been on a long-term disability (LTD) claim for a mental health condition and is approaching a return to work.
 The goal is often to obtain an independent evaluation of the person's psychological functioning, diagnostic picture, and current functional capacity, separate from ongoing treatment providers.

-In all cases, the psychologist conducting the assessment operates independently.
+In all cases, the psychologist operates independently.
 They are not an advocate for the insurer, the employer, or you.
 Their role is to provide an objective, evidence-based opinion.

 What Does a Psychologist Assess When Someone Returns to Work?